interlay/interlay.github.io/docs/vault/overview.md

 A safety failure occurs in two cases:

-- **Theft**: a Vault is considered to have committed theft if it moves/spends BTC from unauthorized by the PolkaBTC bridge.
+- **Theft**: a Vault is considered to have committed theft if it moves/spends BTC from unauthorized by the interBTC bridge.
 Theft is detected and reported by [Relayers](/relayer/overview) via an SPV proof.

 - **Severe Undercollteralization**: a Vaults drops below the `110%` liquidation collateral threshold.

 In both cases, the **the Vault's entire BTC holdings are liquidated and its DOT collateral is slashed - up to `150%` (secure collateral threshold) of the liquidated BTC value**.

-Consequently, the PolkaBTC bridge initiates a [**Burn Event**](/overview?id=burn-event-restoring-a-11-physical-peg) to restore the 1:1 balance between BTC and PolkaBTC.
+Consequently, the interBTC bridge initiates a [**Burn Event**](/overview?id=burn-event-restoring-a-11-physical-peg) to restore the 1:1 balance between BTC and interBTC.

 ### Crash Failures (Failed Redeem)